stealthman22/100-days-of-code/log.md

 These js challenges are really getting interesting. i learnt a bit about golf in on the js challenges.
 Very funny indeed.
 Started reaing a bit on color theory.
 It sounds a bit abstract, but I will give it time.

+Day 18 (30th March 2019)

+Did some more js challenges today.
+Was so tired and was virtually dozing all through the challenges.
+One thing I learnt; the earler in the day you get some work done, the better.

+Day 19 (31st March 2019)

+Okay took a break from the js challenges at FCC.
+Started wporking of my design eye..lol.
+I have began working on ONline tutorial's design lessons.
+Built something nice.
+Hover and see